-When it comes to your guest list, there's good news: Almost everyone who makes that exclusive list will be someone you know, love, and with whom you want to share your very special day.
-But that's where the bad news comes in: Because while almost every single person you offer a seat is someone you want at your wedding, there will also be a few people whom you must send an invitation, whether you know, like, or even want them there.
+When it comes to your wedding invite list, there's good news: Almost everyone who makes that exclusive guest list will be someone you know, love, and want to share your very special day with.
+But that's also where the bad news comes in: Because while almost every single person you offer a seat is someone you want at your wedding, there will also be a few people you must send an invitation to, whether or not you know, like, or even want them there.

 Ready for a little more good news?
-"While there is always a guest or two that we need to add out of obligation rather than a desire to do so, a guest or two is not going to make or break your wedding day," says Sarah Glick, wedding planner for Brilliant Event Planning in New York City.
-"The guests will be happy to be invited and you avoid any hurting any feelings by including them.
+"While there is always a guest or two who we need to add out of obligation rather than a desire to do so, a guest or two is not going to make or break your wedding day," says Sarah Glick, wedding planner for Brilliant Event Planning in New York City.
+"The guests will be happy to be invited, and you avoid hurting any feelings by including them.
 In the end, it's a win-win!"

-So without further adieu, here are three guests you must invite, even if you're not over the moon about it.
+So without further ado, here are three guests you must invite, even if you're not over the moon about it.

 2. Your parents' close friends.

-It seems as if offering plus-ones is also a point of contention when it comes to the guest list.
+It seems as if offering plus-ones can cause a mess of stress when it comes to the guest list.
 After all, if you're looking to trim the list—and your overall costs—plus-ones seem like the perfect place to start.
-But, "while every guest does not need to have a plus one," says Glick, you don't want to start off on the wrong foot with your new fam.
+Remember, "while every guest does not need to have a plus-one," says Glick, you don't want to start off on the wrong foot with your new fam.
 You definitely don't have to make the entire wedding plus-one friendly, but making the exception for your new sister or brother and significant other is the right thing to do and will go a long way as you look to the future.